Leadership

 Dr. Ted Radovich

-O'ahu: Waimanalo President
+O'ahu: Waimanalo Chapter President

 Dr. Ted Radovich is an Extension Specialist and Professor in the College of Tropical Agriculture and Human Resources at the University of Hawaii at Mānoa (UHM).
 Born and raised in Waimānalo, Ted received his B.Sc. and M.Sc. from UHM, and his Ph.D. from the Ohio State University.
 Dr. Radovich’s research, teaching and extension activities focus on enhancing food security and self-sufficiency in Hawai'i and other tropical areas by optimizing crop yield and quality with regenerative agricultural practices.
 He co-founded and leads the Sustainable and Organic Agriculture Program at UHM.